AscendingCreations/AxumSession/README.md

 ## 📱 Cargo Feature Flags
 `default`: [`postgres-rustls`]

+`advanced`: Enable functions allowing more direct control over the sessions.

 `rest_mode`: Disables Cookie Handlering In place of Header only usage for Rest API Requests and Responses.

 `key-store`: Enabled the optional key storage.
 Will increase ram usage based on Fastbloom settings.